codyngpriest/alx-higher_level_programming/0x00-python-hello_world/README.md

 11. Hello, write
 This is a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.

+12. Compile
+This is a script that compiles a Python script file.
+The Python file name will be stored in the environment variable $PYFILE